-Sweet cranberry sticky buns, filled with walnuts and cranberries.
-A perfect holiday or brunch treat.
+These delicious cranberry walnut sticky buns are a perfect holiday or brunch treat.
 You can also make these ahead and freeze them!

 As promised yesterday, one more recipe starring my huge haul of walnuts!
 This time, the walnuts are paired with juicy, tart cranberries and baked up into sweet and sticky rolls.
 I thought they’d be perfect for Christmas morning and mine are now wrapped and frozen to be enjoyed in a couple of days.